OriginProtocol/veogv/docs/index.markdown

  - Vote delegation
  - Configurable rewards token distribution

-In comparison to veCRV, one of the drawback of veOGV is that voting power does not decay down to zero.
+In comparison to veCRV, veOGV offers several advantages.
+A trade-off is that is that with veOGV the voting power does not decay down to zero.
 It is a side effect of using exponential decay vs linear decay.
-But on the other hand it offers several advantages.

 | Attribute | veOGV | veCRV |
 | ----------- | ----------- | ----------- |